 Samsung typically keeps Galaxy phones and tablets updated with major Android software updates for two years before killing off support.

-The Galaxy S7 started on Android Marshmallow, but got bumped up to Android Nougat and Android Oreo.
+The Galaxy S7 started on Android Marshmallow and got bumped up to Android Nougat and Android Oreo.
 Unless Samsung decides to offer another year of software support, the Galaxy S7, Galaxy S7 Edge, and Galaxy S7 Active will stick around on Android Oreo.

 One of the advantages Apple’s iPhone has over Galaxy devices is that it gets four plus years of continuous software support.
-For example the company’s iPhone 5s, a device that started on iOS 7, was recently upgraded to Apple’s iOS 12 operating system.
+For example the company’s iPhone 5s, a device that started on iOS 7, was upgraded to Apple’s iOS 12 operating system in September, 2018.

 There’s a chance (albeit a small one) Samsung decides to change its policy this year with Android Pie, but Galaxy S7 users shouldn’t hold their breath.